arbowl/beacon-hill-compliance-tracker/README.md

 ### The Cache

-This is the "sourdough starter" of this project; if you run it, you'll want a cache from a trusted user.
+This is the "sourdough starter" of this project; if you run this project, you'll want a cache from a trusted user.
 The "cache" is a JSON file aptly named
 "cache.json" which contains metadata about bills and committees that make the algorithm run faster over time.
 The code will generate it on its own, but using a trusted user's version will get you up and running much sooner.